 - "This is my second time doing this workshop.
 I highly enjoyed it last year, so I wanted to do it again before my senior year.
 I absolutely love Pittsburgh and can't wait to attend Point Park." — Wallenpaupack Area High School student

-- Cost includes one workshop, residence hall room, two meals per day and social activities.
+- Cost of $350 includes one workshop, residence hall room, two meals per day and social activities.
 (Students stay overnight in a residence hall, Sunday-Friday, on campus).

 - Scholarships available.

 - Questions?
 Contact Cindy Orchard, email@example.com or 412-392-4743

 - "High School Workshop Introduces Students to Careers in Multimedia Journalism"

 - "High School Students Explore Careers in Journalism at Summer Media Workshops"